CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 swiftc ./employee.swift -dump-parse
 ```

-In the output you can notice that the types are not resolved and are resolved with errors.
+In the output you can notice that the types are not resolved and are ending with errors.
 ```
 (source_file "./employee.swift"
 // Importing Foundation